Bkyaro/note-app/README.md

 Commit and push your latest your changes to public repository, and share your URL to us.

 Thank you and look forward to see your work!

+## CheckList
+Basic Tasks
+- [x] Fix the existing bugs happen to this note application
+- [x] Refactor this app to a React app with TypeScript
+- [x] Make sure the current feature is working fine after refactoring
+- [ ] Provide some improvements on the UI&UX
+- [x] adding confirmation/warning modal when user save/delete a note
+- [ ] Do NOT include a Save button in the program.
+The program should automatically save all editing data and reflect these changes on the sidebar.

+Bonus Tasks
+- [ ] Create a new button called Import Notes, which allow user to import notes in batch
+- [ ] Create a new button called Export Notes, which allow user to export all the notes from the local storage
+- [ ] Import & export files can be in csv or xml format
+- [ ] Minimize Unnecessary Re-renders.
+e.g. Consider a scenario where two notes are displayed on the sidebar.
+If you edit and save the first note, only the first note should be re-rendered.
+The second note should remain unaffected and not re-render.